Semaphore (programming): Library analogy

-Suppose a physical library has 10 identical study rooms, to be used by one student at a time.
-Students must request a room from the front desk if they wish to use a study room.
+Suppose a physical library has ten identical study rooms, to be used by one student at a time.
+Students must request a room from the front desk.
 If no rooms are free, students wait at the desk until someone relinquishes a room.
-When a student has finished using a room, the student must return to the desk and indicate that one room has become free.
+When a student has finished using a room, the student must return to the desk and indicate that the room is free.

-In the simplest implementation, the clerk at the front desk knows only the number of free rooms available, which they only know correctly if all of the students actually use their room while they have signed up for them and return them when they're done.
+In the simplest implementation, the clerk at the front desk knows only the number of free rooms available.
+This requires that all of the students use their room while they have signed up for it and return it when they are done.
 When a student requests a room, the clerk decreases this number.
 When a student releases a room, the clerk increases this number.
-The room can be used for as long as desired, and so it is not possible to book rooms ahead of time.
+The room can be used as long as desired and rooms cannot be booked in advance.

-In this scenario the front desk count-holder represents a counting semaphore, the rooms are the resource, and the students represent processes/threads.
+In this scenario, the front desk count-holder represents a counting semaphore, the rooms are the resource, and the students represent processes/threads.
 The value of the semaphore in this scenario is initially 10, with all rooms empty.
 When a student requests a room, they are granted access, and the value of the semaphore is changed to 9.
-After the next student comes, it drops to 8, then 7 and so on.
+After the next student comes, it drops to 8, then 7, and so on.
 If someone requests a room and the current value of the semaphore is 0, they are forced to wait until a room is freed (when the count is increased from 0).
-If one of the rooms was released, but there are several students waiting, then any method can be used to select the one who will occupy the room (like FIFO or randomly picking one).
-And of course, a student needs to inform the clerk about releasing their room only after really leaving it, otherwise, there can be an awkward situation when such student is in the process of leaving the room (they are packing their textbooks, etc.) and another student enters the room before they leave it.
+If one of the rooms was released, but there are several students waiting, any method can be used to select the one who will occupy the room (like FIFO or random selection).
+And of course, a student must inform the clerk about releasing their room only after leaving it.